nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [Downpour](https://github.com/markmals/downpour-js) - Get TV & Movie info from downloaded file names.
 - [Mela Decoder](https://github.com/markmals/mela-decoder-js) - Parse recipe files exported from the iOS app Mela.
 - [Unplugin-AST](https://github.com/sxzz/unplugin-ast) - Manipulate the AST to transform your code.
+- [dto](https://github.com/tamj0rd2/dto) - Util type that can turn another type into one that can be transferred over the wire.

 ## Links